Wall Street moves lower as Fed presses on against inflation

-NEW YORK (AP) — Stocks fell broadly on Wall Street Thursday and Treasury yields are again bumping up against multiyear highs a day after the Federal Reserve indicated that its fight against inflation is far from over.
+NEW YORK (AP) — Stocks slipped on Wall Street Thursday and Treasury yields are again bumping up against multiyear highs a day after the Federal Reserve indicated that its fight against inflation is far from over.

 The Fed on Wednesday added another jumbo rate increase and suggested that the pace of rate hikes may slow.
 The central bank also indicated that interest rates might need to ultimately go even higher than previously thought in order to tame the worst inflation in decades.